StevenBlack/vocab/readme.md

 ### jihad
 The word literally means a holy war waged by Muslims as a religious duty, but it has come to be used for any cause undertaken on behalf of certain principles.
-Pronounced JJH-HAHD.

 ### jingoism